Public Investment Fund: Investment projects

 During the 2017 Saudi–US CEO Forum, which was part of President Donald Trump's official trip to Saudi Arabia, PIF announced plans to "invest $40 billion in infrastructure projects, mostly in the U.S." Blackstone Inc., whose CEO and founder, Stephen A. Schwarzman, is a top supporter of Trump, entered into a non-binding memorandum by which the PIF committed $20 billion to the project.
 During the CEO Forum, US–Saudi arms deals were announced, including a pledge to "assemble 150 Lockheed Martin Black Hawk helicopters" in Saudi Arabia, representing 450 jobs in Saudi Arabia as part of the "$6 billion deal for Black Hawks."

 In October 2017, it was announced that PIF would aim to increase its assets under management to more than $400 billion and create more than 20,000 new jobs by 2020.
 Al-Rumayyan presented a new investment strategy for the fund, based on four objectives of maximizing assets, investing in new sectors, localizing technologies, and developing economic partnerships.
 He also said PIF would borrow conservatively to finance specific assets and would seek further partnerships such as those with Blackstone, Inc. and SoftBank.

 In September 2018, Al-Rumayyan announced PIF's first step in incorporating loans and debt instruments into its long-term strategy, with an $11 billion loan facility.
 The following month, he said the fund would aim to increase the percentage of international assets in its portfolio from 10% to 50% by 2030.

-At the Milken Institute in Abu Dhabi in February 2019, Al-Rumayyan announced that PIF would open new offices in London, New York City, and San Francisco increase its workforce from 450 to 700 by the end of 2019.
+At the Milken Institute in Abu Dhabi in February 2019, Al-Rumayyan announced that PIF would open new offices in London, New York City, and San Francisco and would increase its workforce from 450 to 700 by the end of 2019.
 He also said the fund would invest in renewable energy projects in Saudi Arabia, including local manufacturing of solar panels.

-In 2021, they purchased stakes in the American video game companies Electronic Arts, Take-Two Interactive, and Activision Blizzard.
-In May 2022, they purchased a 5% stake in the Japanese video game company Nintendo, and the following month, an 8% stake in Embracer Group with a investment.
+In 2021, it purchased stakes in the American video game companies Electronic Arts, Take-Two Interactive, and Activision Blizzard.
+In May 2022, it purchased a 5% stake in the Japanese video game company Nintendo, and the following month, an 8% stake in Embracer Group with a investment.

-PIF owned a major indirect stake in Twitter prior to its acquisition by Elon Musk, although many Saudis who use the platform for political dissent and activism are arbitrarily arrested and imprisoned.
+PIF held an indirect stake in Twitter before its acquisition by Elon Musk.

 In November 2023, PIF acquired a 10% stake in Heathrow Airport after Ferrovial sold its 25% share.
 The remaining 15% was acquired by Ardian.
 Subsequently, on 15 December 2024, it was reported that Ardian and PIF had successfully acquired 22.6% and 15%, respectively, of stakes in Heathrow Airport for a combined US$4.12 billion from Ferrovial and some shareholders in FGP TopCo.

 PIF acquired a 49% stake in Rocco Forte Hotels in December 2023, valuing the hotel group at £1.4 billion.

 In 2024, PIF acquired a 38% share of HOLON GmbH, Germany.
 HOLON is a subcompany of Benteler International.
-HOLON is launching the worldwide first electric autonomous shuttle with automotive standards in 2026.
+HOLON is launching the world's first electric autonomous shuttle with automotive standards in 2026.